 - 2. Pre-Admission Social Work Courses.
-These courses must be completed with a GPA of 2.75 and a grade no lower than C in each class before admission to the social work program will be granted.
-At least two of the courses must have an official grade at the time an application is submitted. - SOCW 221: Introduction to Social Work - SOCW 222: Social Welfare: Emergence of the Social Services
+These courses must be completed with a GPA of 2.75 or higher before unconditional admission to the social work program will be granted.
+Social Work classes must be completed with a grade of C+ or higher; other classes must be completed with a C or higher.

+- SOCW 221: Introduction to Social Work

+- SOCW 222: Social Welfare: Emergence of the Social Services

-SOCW 241: Social Work Intervention
+- SOCW 241: Social Work Intervention

+- BIOL 105: Human Biology

+- PSY 201: Introduction to Psychology

+- SOC 121: Introduction to Sociology

+- ENG 101: Rhetoric and Composition I: Literacy and the Self